 As I simultaneously perused restaurant menus and checked ingredients with the alkaline food handbook Dr. Gioffre had given me, I got sucked into a black hole of entrées and complicated salads.
 An hour later, I still hadn't ordered anything, but instead found myself Googling things like, "Is farro wheat alkaline?"
 (Not really, is the answer.)
 Finally, I decided to order a quinoa salad (oh, the irony) from a restaurant down the street from my work.
 The salad cost $16 and consisted of brown quinoa, avocado, artichokes, and nothing else.
 As I miserably ate it, I said a silent apology to the quinoa salad I had made and shunned, sitting alone in the refrigerator.
 Never would I dismiss you again.

 For dinner, I ate more of the veggie stew.
 I don't own a scale, but at the end of the day on Friday when I peered at my stomach, it certainly seemed flatter and more taut.
 In fact, overall I felt leaner, healthier, and more energetic.
 I love food and have a bad habit of overeating (not to mention mindless snacking), and am therefore used to a certain full, bloated feeling that emerges post-meal.
 The few days I was on the cleanse, that feeling diminished considerably; I might even say it disappeared.
 The cleanse is supposed to be seven days, but my cousin from out of town was visiting me on Saturday and wanted to get Japanese food (as one does while one is in Los Angeles) while Sunday was Easter, and my roommate and I were hosting a brunch.
-Thus, I only completed five out of the seven days of the cleanse, but it was long enough for me to help me draw some these conclusions:
+Thus, I only completed five out of the seven days of the cleanse, but it was long enough for me to help me draw some of these conclusions.

 1. Eating alkaline isn't expensive—if you make the food yourself.
 One of the non-health benefits Dr. Gioffre promised I would experience after the cleanse was a "renewed relationship with cooking."
 Indeed, I finished this cleanse realizing that I can indeed cook, and subsequently, save so much money (while eating healthier).
 Cooking always seemed so daunting, but this cleanse helped me realize it can be quite easy—enjoyable, even.
 Plus, weighing the cost of the pricey smoothie and salad I purchased against my pre-made meals made it glaringly obvious how much I would/could be saving.